Profunctorial algebras: Relations in a bicategory

 \begin{theorem}[{\cite[Thm.
-4.3.4]{loregianCategoricalNotionsFibration2020}}] Let $\K$ be a bicategory with finite products, pseudopullbacks and comma objects, and suppose given a factorization system $(\E,\M)$ on $\K$ such that: \begin{itemize} \item $\M$ is generated by TSDFs; \item $\E$ is stable under pseudopullbacks and cotensoring by $\two$. \end{itemize} The above composition defines a bicategory $\DFib{\K}$ with objects those of $\K$ and hom-categories the $\DFib{\K}(A,B)$. \end{theorem}
+4.3.4]{loregianCategoricalNotionsFibration2020}}] Let $\K$ be a bicategory with finite products, bipullbacks and bicomma objects, and suppose given a factorization system $(\E,\M)$ on $\K$ such that: \begin{itemize} \item $\M$ is generated by TSDFs; \item $\E$ is stable under bipullbacks and powering by $\two$. \end{itemize} The above composition defines a bicategory $\DFib{\K}$ with objects those of $\K$ and hom-categories the $\DFib{\K}(A,B)$. \end{theorem}